elementary_vectors.functions

 Compute the cocircuits of a matrix.

-Compute elementary vectors of a subspace determined by a matrix.
+Compute degenerate circuits of a matrix.

 Division-free right kernel matrix based on elementary vectors.